mgunt/IBRCalc/README.md

 # IBRCalc
-A simple calculator that calculates estimated monthly payments for federal student loans
+A simple calculator that calculates estimated monthly payments for income driven repayment plans.
 ## Compile the program
-simply do in terminal
+simply run in terminal
 ```
 javac IBRCalc.java
 ```
+You would need the Java Development Kit in order to compile Java code.